tguerin/newton/website/docs/custom.md

 2. We customise the particle travel with a `decelerate`effect and a `fadeOut` so the particle will disappear just before it explodes.
 3. In the particle configuration we can add a post Effect by providing a `postEffectBuilder`.
 This builder takes the up to date particle upon explosion as parameter, thus you can trigger the explode from the particle `position`.
 4. We define `particleCount` so the animation is not infinite and a `particlePerEmit` in order to fire all the particles upon explosion.
 We don't restrict angles to have 360° explosion.
+5. We customize the trail effect with a `StraightTrail`.
+The `trailProgress` means how far we want to go back for the trail.

 Enjoy your firework!